tonikelope/coronapoker/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/tonikelope/coronapoker/master/src/main/resources/images/panoptes_logo.jpg" height="400" alt="Panoptes Zero-Trust Engine Logo"></p>

 ## 📌 Executive Summary
-Panoptes is a cryptographic engine written in C designed to enforce absolute mathematical fairness in decentralized Peer-to-Peer (P2P) card games.
+Panoptes is a cryptographic engine written in C, designed to enforce absolute mathematical fairness in decentralized Peer-to-Peer (P2P) card games.

 In traditional client-server topologies, players implicitly trust a central authoritative server.
 In a purely decentralized P2P model like CoronaPoker, one of the players must act as the host.
 This introduces the *malicious host vulnerability*: the host has physical access to the RAM where the deck is shuffled and the game state is maintained, allowing them to theoretically peek at hidden cards, alter the deck, or manipulate betting outcomes.

 Panoptes was engineered to eradicate this vulnerability entirely.
-It achieves this by enveloping a rigidly transparent **Zero-Trust Cryptographic Protocol** higly defended with a custom **anti-cheat**. **The default policy under which Panoptes operates is that all players, including the host, are treated as compromised nodes at Java level**, either because they are acting maliciously or because they are controlled by an external attacker.
-Therefore, all players are mathematically blind to the game state until the network achieves mutual consensus.
+It achieves this by enveloping the game logic in a rigidly transparent **Zero-Trust Cryptographic Protocol**, shielded by a custom **Ring-3 Anti-Cheat**. **The default policy under which Panoptes operates is that all players, including the host, are treated as compromised nodes at the Java level**—either acting maliciously themselves or compromised by an external attacker.
+Therefore, all players remain mathematically blind to the game state until the network achieves mutual consensus.
 Every action is sealed, every state transition requires cryptographic consent, and every finished hand is statelessly audited by all peers.

 ---

 ## 🛡️ PART I: THE ZERO-TRUST CRYPTOGRAPHIC PROTOCOL

-The core achievement of Panoptes is its state machine.
-A standard game progresses through distinct cryptographic phases, protecting the integrity of the deck, the community cards, and the sequence of bets without relying on a trusted third party.
+The core achievement of Panoptes is its deterministic state machine.
+A standard game progresses through distinct cryptographic phases, protecting the integrity of the deck, the community cards, and the sequence of bets without ever relying on a trusted third party.

 ### Phase 0: Environment Integrity & Secure Enclaves
 <img width="1404" height="870" alt="imagen" src="https://github.com/user-attachments/assets/2a1f20b0-2678-4e6b-9858-45b0138b5321" />